burodepeper/minimal-syntax/README.md

 **Note**: this theme is a _work in progress_ though actively maintained.

-PS: this theme is loosely based upon the `Mac Classic` theme from the _good-old_ Textmate days, but built from the ground up.
+This theme is loosely based upon the `Mac Classic` theme from the _good-old_ Textmate days, but built from the ground up.

 ## Web development